SteelHouse/datasource_migration/README.md

 Description

+**NOTE: This script does not handle version 2 audience expressions!**

 map_dscids_to_new_datasource.py maps origin data source category ids for a given data source to target data source category ids in audiences, then reapplies the audiences.
 All origin data source category ids are marked deprecated in the taxonomy tables.